programmer-1991/gamers-digest/readme/README.md

     - This page is a form for submitting games.
     - The form has nine fields title, slug, genre , description, platform, age rating, developer, publisher, release date and featured_image.
     - New games, once added, are prominently displayed on the game list page.
   - **Game details view:**
-    - The game page shows details about each game.
+    - The game page shows details about each game and starts with the game title.
-    - Two buttons 'Edit' and 'Delete', are only accessible to superusers.
+    - Two buttons 'Edit' and 'Delete', are only visible to superusers.
-    - The user can see a description and a picture, and details: such as developer, publisher, platform, etc.
+    - The content is a description and a picture with details: such as developer, publisher, platform, etc.
-    - Related news to the game can be seen at the bottom of the page.
+    - Below the news content, the user can see a list of posts related to the game.

 ### Wireframes